Raydar35/OOD_FinalProject/README.md

 - `GameController` updates `actionLog` and calls `GameUI.refreshUI()` when `ui` is set.

 ## TODO / Known limitations
-1. No persistence or saving.
+1. No win/loss conditions implemented yet.
-2. No proper mana regeneration beyond `Actor.startTurnEffects` increment (currently \+1 MP each turn).
+2. No animations or visual effects; purely text-based logging in UI.
+3. Need discard pile and reshuffling when deck is exhausted.
-3. Enemy AI is trivial and assumes Enemy has matching cards in hand.
+4. Enemy AI is trivial and assumes Enemy has matching cards in hand.
-4. No validation or error messages shown to player when a cast fails due to missing mana or missing card (only logged).
+5. No validation or error messages shown to player when a cast fails due to missing mana or missing card (only logged).

 ## Where to look first when editing
 - Gameplay rules: `GameController.java`, `Spell.java`, `Actor.java`.